fivsevn/fivsevn-devlog/content/post-about-the-blog.md

 ### Disclaimer
-*FivSevn’s Pocket Reflection Journal is a personal, non-commercial blog driven by interest and maintained solely by the author.
+*fivsevn’s Pocket Reflection Journal is a personal, non-commercial blog driven by interest and maintained solely by the author.
 All content reflects the author's personal opinions and does not constitute professional advice or commercial guidance of any kind.
 When external materials are quoted or adapted, the sources are credited as clearly as possible.
 If you find any omissions or inaccuracies, your feedback is welcome.*

 *This blog may include translated materials, summaries, commentaries, or derivative works.
 All such content is provided for informational purposes only and comes with no guarantees of accuracy or completeness.
 If you wish to quote or redistribute any part of this blog, please follow the terms of the Creative Commons BY-NC-SA 4.0 license and include proper attribution.*